CoPE-VideoLM: Leveraging Codec Primitives For Efficient Video Language Modeling: Experiments

 \subsection{Runtime and Memory}

 Beyond competitive performance in accuracy, \project{} provides critical efficiency gains during inference.
-Tab.~\ref{tab:runtime_comparison} reports \textit{time-to-first-token} (TTFT) and \textit{end-to-end-latency} (E2EL) to generate $64$ text tokens, measured on a single RTX\,4090 GPU at 1 FPS input.
-Compared to the 64-frame LLaVA-Video-7B baseline, our most compact configuration (1 keyframe per GOP) achieves a $86.2\%$ reduction in TTFT and a $56.01\%$ faster E2EL.
-This improvement stems from the reduced visual embedding load (since only I-frames require full RGB encoding) and the shorter overall sequence length processed by the LLM due to the $\Delta$-tokens.

-We highlight the scalability of the computational advantage of the $\Delta$-token formulation in Fig.~\ref{fig:scaling_plot}.
+Fig.~\ref{fig:runtime_and_memory} (a) reports \textit{time-to-first-token} (TTFT) and \textit{end-to-end-latency} (E2EL) to generate $64$ text tokens, measured on a single consumer-grade GPU at $1$ FPS video input.
+Compared to the 64-frame LLaVA-Video-7B baseline, our most compact configuration (1 keyframe per GOP) achieves a $86.2\%$ reduction in TTFT and a $56.1\%$ faster E2EL.
+This improvement stems from the reduced visual embedding load (only I-frames require full RGB encoding) and the shorter overall sequence length processed by the LLM due to the $\Delta$-tokens.
+We highlight the scalability of the computational advantage of the $\Delta$-token formulation in Fig.~\ref{fig:runtime_and_memory} (b).
 Standard dense RGB sampling saturates quickly, limiting coverage to short sequences as memory constraints are rapidly encountered.
 In contrast, \project{} exhibits a highly efficient relationship between video length and token budget.
 The token efficiency enables scaling to sequences previously inaccessible to open-source models; our most compact configuration allows for the processing of videos up to $8$ hours in duration (at $1$ FPS) within a $1$M token context, demonstrating an order-of-magnitude increase in processing capability over the baseline.
+The benefits become increasingly significant for longer sequences, as the quadratic attention cost amplifies reductions in token count.
+Moreover, the architecture uses standard transformer components with well-established scaling properties.
 Together, these results confirm that codec-aware tokenization is not just semantically sound but is a necessity for enabling fast inference and comprehensive long-form video coverage without needing architectural modifications or additional hardware.